valient-newman/ConnectingDelphiToLocalBlockchain/README.md

 I have no sponsors

 My role is Delphereum Study.
-Tutorial 'Connecting Delphi to the Ethereum main net'
+Tutorial 'Connecting Delphi to a local (in-memory) blockchain'

 Project in Delphi made with source of this tutorial : https://svanas.medium.com/connecting-delphi-to-a-local-in-memory-blockchain-9a1512d6c5b0